Post-Quantum Encryption

 Why hybrid, and why NIST standards

-The intended design is hybrid key exchange: combine classical ECDH with a post-quantum KEM so that a break in either primitive alone doesn't compromise the session.
-The post-quantum algorithms are the ones NIST standardized after years of public cryptanalysis — ML-KEM (formerly Kyber) for key encapsulation and ML-DSA (formerly Dilithium) for signatures.
+Direct messages use hybrid key exchange: classical X25519 combined with a post-quantum KEM, so that a break in either primitive alone doesn't compromise the session.
+The post-quantum algorithms are the ones NIST standardized after years of public cryptanalysis — ML-KEM (formerly Kyber) for key encapsulation and ML-DSA-65 (FIPS 204, formerly Dilithium) for signatures.
 No homegrown crypto, no exotic assumptions.

 Symmetric encryption is already quantum-safe

 It's worth being clear that the symmetric layer doesn't need replacing.
 AES-256-GCM at a 256-bit key length retains a large security margin even against Grover's algorithm, which only offers a quadratic speedup.
-The quantum risk is concentrated in asymmetric key exchange — which is exactly the part the ML-KEM roadmap targets.
+The quantum risk is concentrated in asymmetric key exchange — which is exactly the part ML-KEM addresses in NoChat's direct messages today.

 Verify the status yourself

-The entire crypto stack is open source at github.com/kindlyrobotics/nochat, and the cryptographic inventory documents precisely which algorithms run where, including the deployed-versus-planned status for post-quantum.
-If you want to confirm what's live, read the code rather than the marketing.
+The crypto stack is built on open, standardized primitives, and the cryptographic inventory documents precisely which algorithms run where, including the deployed-versus-planned status for post-quantum.
+If you want to confirm what's live, the inventory describes the implementation rather than the marketing.

 Frequently asked questions